 Today's post is a short pep talk about where your head is.
 As I have tried to take this amazing thing I get to do for a living and make a more serious, sustainable business out of it I have come across a few concepts about mindset in my journey which are just as applicable to you, the artist.
 It really can come down to your mind vs success sometimes!

 Sometimes the biggest breakthroughs are right around the corner.
 You have to TURN that corner to get to the breakthrough.
 When I worked with Mark Ronson he told me he was literally on the verge of quitting before he “made it”.
-“Nobody wanted to buy hip hop beats, it was impossible” and then look what happened.
+“Nobody wanted to buy hip hop beats, it was impossible” and then look what happened after he made that covers album.
+He'd connected with a ton of high profile people through DJ-ing and being a party animal, got them to guest on a covers album and that sly move took him over the top.
 You have to be there for the opportunity even when it looks bleak.

-You know why I don’t email bands I really like sometimes?
+You know why I don’t email artists I really like sometimes and ask them if they want me to mix them?
 Fear.
-I don’t want them to say no as that will hurt my little feelings and make me think that I am actually terrible at this and should quit immediately.
-Alright, that’s an exaggeration and my ego gives me a slap, and points at my work that says otherwise, but that IS the general internal conversation.
+I don’t want them to say no as that will hurt my little snowflake feelings.
+It might make me think that I am actually terrible at this and should quit immediately.
+Alright, that’s an exaggeration and when this happens - my ego just gives me a slap, points at the work that says otherwise, but that IS the general internal conversation.
 Fear is your enemy and a huge reason why a lot of people do not do things to further their careers or start a conversation with someone who could help.
 A common cause for fear is a fear of...

 You want to build a bigger email list?
 Ask people to join it.
 At shows, online, and everywhere.